 Data Science Minor

-Beginning in Fall 2021, undergraduate students majoring in any field can earn a minor in data science.
-The data science minor consists of four core courses and one directed elective.
+As of Fall 2021, undergraduate students majoring in any field can earn a minor in data science.
+The Data Science minor includes four core courses:

 - DATA 201: Data Knowledge and Discovery.
 Introduction to the essential elements of data science through the examination of data sets drawn from a variety of fields.
 Explores data collection and management, exploration and visualization of data, modeling, computing, and ethical issues associated with data science.
 Introduces students to programming through hands-on activities.
-(3 credit hours; satisfies Quantitative Reasoning General Education requirement)
+(3 credit hours; satisfies Volunteer Core Quantitative Reasoning requirement)

 - DATA 202: Data Management and Visualization.
 Introduction to foundational concepts and techniques in the management and presentation of data for effective data-informed decision making.
 Explores data storage and indexing strategies, data warehousing, metadata management, visualization of time-series and geospatial data, and best practices for presenting data to inform decision making, such as heat maps and infographics.
 (3 credit hours; DATA 201 is a prerequisite)